PopovicMilica/causal_nets/README.md

         If it's a list than the values of the list represent dropout rate for each layer of the neural network that estimates causal coefficients.
 Each entry of the list has to be between 0 and 1.
-        Also, list has to be of same length as the list 'hidden_layer_sizes'.
+        Also, list has to be of the same length as the list 'hidden_layer_sizes'.
 If is set to None, than dropout is not applied.
 Default value is None.
     batch_size: int, optional